-However, if you need to determine what pressure system you have, the best way is to check your hot water cylinder.
+- It is important, however, to check the technical details before installation, as not all products sold in NZ are all-pressure capable.
+If you need to determine what pressure system you have, it’s best to check the details on your hot water cylinder.

 How can I save money on my hot water bill?

-Better still, install a Satinjet shower fitted with a 9 litre per minute flow restrictor, and you could potentially save up to 49% of your hot water energy costs and 55% on total water costs.
-Which means the Satinjet would pay for itself in just a matter of months.*
+- Better still, fit your Satinjet shower with a 9 litre per minute flow restrictor, and you could potentially save up to 49% of your hot water energy costs, and 55% of your total water costs.
+The Satinjet essentially pays for itself in a matter of months.*

-*Water flows on mains pressure vary across NZ.
-Not all water flows are on mains pressure, with many being on low pressure which will produce lower flow rates.
-The savings indicated apply only to the example given of a shower flowing at 20 litres per minute on mains pressure, are based
+- *Water flows on mains pressure cylinders vary across NZ.
+Not all water flows are on mains pressure, and low pressure will produce lower flow rates.
+The savings indicated are based on a typical mains pressure shower flow, of 20 litres per minute.

 How easy is it to upgrade my shower head or handset?

-It is relatively easy to upgrade most showers to a Methven Shower because the fittings on most showers are universal.
-However, there are some exceptions with some brands and products.
+Because the fittings on most showers are universal, it’s usually easy to upgrade most showers to a Methven Shower fitting.
+There are, however, some exceptions with particular brands and products.

-- Check the faceplate is not cracked.
-If it is, you will need to order either a new faceplate if one is available (currently only available on Methven Satinjet Futura or Genesis showers) or a new showerhead or handset.
+Check that the faceplate is not cracked.
+If it is, you’ll need to order either a new faceplate, if one is available (currently available on Methven Satinjet, Futura or Genesis showers) or a new showerhead or handset.
 The cracking could be due to the pressure of your shower being too high.
 In this case a flow restrictor will need be installed to prevent it happening again.
-Please see Water Saving for more information on flow restrictors.

-- Check if the fitting is threading correctly or not cross threaded.
+- Check if the fitting is threading correctly, and not cross-threaded.
 A washer may need to be fitted.
-If the fitting has been cross threaded, a new showerhead may be needed.
+If the fitting has been cross-threaded, a new showerhead may be needed.
 Note: you should not use thread tape when fitting Methven showerheads to shower arms.